code4libyeg/openrefine_workshop_2016/instructions/managing_data/README.md

 The **text length** facet produces a facet based on the character count of strings in cells within the faceted column; the custom numeric facet length(value) achieves something similar; the related measure, word count, can be achieved using the custom numeric facet `length(split(value," "))`.

 ###Excercise 3: Clustering Facet values
-You can also use a number of clustering algorithms built into OpenRefine for seeing what values should probably be the same.
+In OpenRefine, clustering helps visualizing values that might be alternative spellings or representations of the same concept.
+A number of clustering algorithms are built into OpenRefine and are presented in a way that help evaluating and merging into single values.
+More information on clustering: [https://github.com/OpenRefine/OpenRefine/wiki/Clustering-In-Depth](https://github.com/OpenRefine/OpenRefine/wiki/Clustering-In-Depth)

 1) Open your relevant facet, then click on the 'Cluster' button in the top right corner of the Facets box: